-Obviously I don’t eat cheesesteaks nearly as often as I used to, but the Philly has remained one of my most beloved sandwiches to this day, both for nostalgic reasons and because they’re just so darned good.
-I mean, what’s not to love about juicy, chopped steak and peppers, nestled in a buttered, toasted hoagie and slathered with copious amounts of cheese?
+Obviously I don’t eat cheesesteaks nearly as often as I used to but the Philly has remained one of my most beloved sandwiches to this day, both for nostalgic reasons and because they’re just so darned good.
+What’s not to love about juicy chopped steak and peppers, nestled in a buttered, toasted hoagie and slathered with copious amounts of cheese?
 How could anyone not be on board with something so irresistible?

 Of course, we have to address the age-old debate when it comes to this ever-so-popular sandwich: What is the “correct” way to consume your Philly?
 With gooey melted provolone or with Cheese Whiz?

 I grew up eating my cheesesteaks primarily with provolone cheese, but I’ve had my fair share of finger lickin’ variations with Cheese Whiz too.
 I’ll dabble in either method but for today’s Philly Cheesesteak Sliders I am going with a combination of the two – a provolone cheese sauce.
 It combines all the flavor of tangy provolone with the gooey factor of the Cheese Whiz, minus the can and artificial ingredients.
 It’s the best of both worlds.

 What kind of meat is used for Philly Cheesesteaks?